Atreyu

 Atreyu is an American metalcore band from Yorba Linda, California, formed in 1998.
-The band currently consists of clean vocalist Brandon Saller, guitarists Dan Jacobs and Travis Miguel, bassist and unclean vocalist Marc "Porter" McKnight, and drummer Kyle Rosa.
+The band's current line-up consists of vocalist Brandon Saller, guitarists Dan Jacobs and Travis Miguel, bassist and unclean vocalist Marc "Porter" McKnight and drummer Kyle Rosa.

-The band have released eight studio albums: Suicide Notes and Butterfly Kisses (2002), The Curse (2004), A Death-Grip on Yesterday (2006), Lead Sails Paper Anchor (2007), Congregation of the Damned (2009), Long Live (2015), In Our Wake (2018) and Baptize (2021).
+The band has released nine studio albums: Suicide Notes and Butterfly Kisses (2002), The Curse (2004), A Death-Grip on Yesterday (2006), Lead Sails Paper Anchor (2007), Congregation of the Damned (2009), Long Live (2015), In Our Wake (2018), Baptize (2021), and The Beautiful Dark of Life (2023).

 History

 Independent years (1998–2000)

-Originally named Retribution, the band changed their name to "Atreyu" after the character of the same name from Michael Ende's fantasy book The Neverending Story.
+Originally named Retribution, the band changed their name to "Atreyu" after the character named Atreju from Michael Ende's fantasy book The Neverending Story.
 The name change came because of a change of members and a progression in their musical styling.
 In 1998, Atreyu released an independent seven-track EP titled Visions.
 The album was sold at their live performances.
 Their second release, was a short five-track EP titled Fractures in the Facade of Your Porcelain Beauty released by underground label Tribunal Records and featured tracks that would be re-worked for later releases.
-Atreyu signed with Victory Records in 2001, and their most critically acclaimed works would be to come from these releases. the lineup originally consisted of Alex Varkatzas (lead vocals), Dan Jacobs (lead guitar), Travis Miguel (rhythm guitar), Kyle Stanley (bass guitar). at the time of this lineup, they had no drummer until 1999, when Ryan Saller invited his younger brother Brandon Saller to be the drummer for the group.
+Atreyu signed with Victory Records in 2001, and their most critically acclaimed works would be to come from these releases.
+The lineup originally consisted of Alex Varkatzas (lead vocals), Dan Jacobs (guitar), Travis Miguel (guitar), and Kyle Stanley (bass guitar).
+They did not have a drummer until 1998 when Ryan Saller, a friend of the band, invited his younger brother Brandon Saller to join as the drummer and played on the Visions EP.